 That back and forth?
 Digging through weeks-old threads to find the most updated quotes?
 Forget it.

 Here are five ways you can eliminate time-wasting procurement emails.

 Manage, Compare, and Select Quotes in One Place

 In your Fohlio dashboard, you can ask suppliers for quotes without ever switching to your email.
 Just select products, complete your RFQ form, and send it off to multiple people all at once — it only takes a few seconds.

 Suppliers will receive a notification, log into their Fohlio portal, and fill in the numbers.
 When they send the quotes back, you can compare all of them side by side, and select the best offers from there.

 What if your suppliers had better ideas and wanted to offer alternatives?
 Easy.
 You can simply invite them to your project.

-The access you provide is extremely customizable: You can share your whole project, only specific divisions, or just some products in particular (things that are impossible to do in Excel sheets).
+The access you provide is extremely customizable: You can share your whole project, only specific divisions, or just some products in particular.
 Individual columns can also be shared as editable or view-only, or not even shared at all.

 From here, suppliers can go in and add suggested alternatives that you can then compare side by side.